by Diane Spicer

 For example, arch pain might be a recurring problem, even with supportive boots and cushion-y hiking socks.

-Use these tips to deal with troublesome spots:
+Use these tips to deal with your own troublesome spots:

 Read up on hiking inflammation for more self care tips.